History

 Buchanan, Andrew N.; Senior Lecturer, Department of History; PHD, Rutgers University

-Deslandes, Paul Raymond; Associate Professor, Department of History; PHD, University of Toronto
+Deslandes, Paul Raymond; Professor, Department of History; PHD, University of Toronto

 Ergene, Bogac A.; Professor, Department of History; PHD, Ohio State University

-Esselstrom, Erik W.; Associate Professor, Department of History; PHD, University of California Santa Barbara
+Esselstrom, Erik W.; Professor, Department of History; PHD, University of California Santa Barbara

 Field, Sean Linscott; Professor, Department of History, PHD, Northwestern University

-Gustafson, Melanie Susan; Associate Professor, Department of History; PHD, New York University
+Gustafson, Melanie Susan; Professor, Department of History; PHD, New York University

-Huener, Jonathan D.; Associate Professor, Department of History; PHD, University of Illinois Urbana-Champaign
+Huener, Jonathan D.; Professor, Department of History; PHD, University of Illinois Urbana-Champaign

-Kornbluh, Felicia A.; Associate Professor, Department of History; PHD, Princeton University
+Kornbluh, Felicia A.; Professor, Department of History; PHD, Princeton University

 Massell, David Perera; Professor, Department of History; PHD, Duke University

-McGowan, Abigail S.; Associate Professor, Department of History; PHD, University of Pennsylvania
+McGowan, Abigail S.; Professor, Department of History; PHD, University of Pennsylvania

-Osten, Sarah Elizabeth; Assistant Professor, Department of History; PHD, University of Chicago
+Osten, Sarah Elizabeth; Associate Professor, Department of History; PHD, University of Chicago

-Phelps, Nicole M.; Associate Professor, Department of History; PHD, University of Minnesota Twin Cities
+Phelps, Nicole M.; Professor, Department of History; PHD, University of Minnesota Twin Cities

 Schrafstetter, Susanna B.; Professor, Department of History; PHD, University of Munich